alexklaeser/reverse-osmosis-filtration-diy/README.md

 ## Program Summary

-This script is designed for a Raspberry Pi Pico running MicroPython (yet should be compatible with other platforms running MicroPython), with the goal of controlling a set of 4 valves for a reverse osmosis filtration system.
+This script is designed for a Raspberry Pi Pico running [MicroPython](https://micropython.org/).
+(yet should be compatible with other platforms running MicroPython), with the goal of controlling a set of 4 valves for a reverse osmosis filtration system.
 The system is controlled with one button and offers the following main features: